ioccc-src/winner/faq.md

 <div id="zlib">
-### Q: How do I compile and install zlib for IOCCC entries that require it?
+### Q 5.10: How do I compile and install zlib for IOCCC entries that require it?
 </div>

 This depends on your operating system but below are instructions for Linux and